Exactly solvable diffusions from space-time transformations: Which FPT problems are solvable?

 where $\wp_W$ is the FPTD of the Wiener process.
 Analytical results for $\wp$ are available only for a few limited cases.

 The first-passage or first-crossing problem for the Wiener process to a time-dependent yet deterministic boundary is a long-standing open question in mathematics, several authors tried approached this problem with different analytical and computational methods \cite{robbins_siegmund1970,siegmund1986, ricciardi1984,wang,durbin,alili2010}.
-Nevertheless, complete analytical results are available only for certain types of boundaries, such as those with linear dependencies \cite{lerche}, as stated in Eq.~\eqref{eqn:condition2}.
+Nevertheless, complete analytical results are available only for certain types of boundaries, such as those with linear dependencies \cite{lerche}, as stated in equation \eqref{eqn:condition2}.
+Either way, even though the transformed boundary is non-linear, transforming the original stochastic process into the Wiener process is advantageous to find the FPTD, since in this case approximation schemes are available~\cite{wang, wang97}.
 Due to technical difficulties, we here do not report the case of boundaries with a nonlinear relation between $\psi$ and $\tau$, which we reserve for a future publication.
-Substituting into Eq.~\eqref{eqn:FPTD_rel} the explicit form of the FPTD of the Wiener process (Wald or L\'evy-Smirnov distribution) for this transformed linear boundary $\psi(a(t),t)$, we finally complete the proof of Eq.~\eqref{eqn:FPT_distr} (see \cite{coxbook,goelbook} for the derivation of the FPTD of the Wiener process).
+Substituting into equation \eqref{eqn:FPTD_rel} the explicit form of the FPTD of the Wiener process (Wald or L\'evy-Smirnov distribution) for this transformed linear boundary $\psi(a(t),t)$, we finally complete the proof of equation \eqref{eqn:FPT_distr} (see \cite{coxbook,goelbook} for the derivation of the FPTD of the Wiener process).

 Analogously, the same argument applies to propagators with absorbing and reflecting boundaries.
 As the FPTD, they are well known analytically only for certain boundaries.
 Further details on the proof of formulae \eqref{eqn:propagator_abs} and \eqref{eqn:propagator_ref} can be found in \ref{appendix2}.
 In \ref{appendix_didactic} it is shown how the FPTD of an Ornstein-Uhlenbeck process for a constant boundary can be mapped onto the FPTD of the Wiener process for a square-root boundary.
 We refer to \cite{breiman} for analytical results on square-root boundaries.